Djibouti spurfowl

 The Djibouti spurfowl or Djibouti francolin (Pternistis ochropectus) is a bird species in the pheasant family, Phasianidae.
 It is critically endangered and found only in Djibouti, a nation in the Horn of Africa.
 This species is grayish-brown overall with white stripes and streaks on its underparts which become finer towards the upperparts.
 It has black markings on the head and a gray crown and has a short tail.
 It is 35 cm in length, and weighs 940 g.

-Its natural habitat is high altitude subtropical or tropical dry forest composed primarily of African juniper.
+Its natural habitat is high elevation dry forest composed primarily of African juniper.
 However, the juniper forests preferred by the spurfowl are dying, so it may be found in other habitats, such as box-tree forest.
 This bird is only known from two locations in Djibouti, one of which is largely unsurveyed.
 It can be found in small groups and is extremely shy.
 It is known to feed on berries, seeds, and termites, and it breeds between December and February.
 It is considered a critically endangered species because it underwent a 90% population decline in twenty years.
 The degrading of its juniper habitat through man-made disturbances, such as overgrazing, is a major threat to the spurfowl's survival.
 Ongoing conservation work includes the restoration of some juniper forest, and surveys to obtain accurate population counts and to raise awareness.